I just came across an article about the recent death of the 18-year old black male, Michael Brown, on Facebook, thanks to Alex Medina.

 I haven't talked about this issue lots to prevent ruffling some feathers; but why play safe?
 Why start now?

-My name is Bezalel, founder of truevined.com.
-I share my thoughts on life sometimes; other times, I produce beats and instrumentals, graphics and videos for creatives all around the world.
-Any questions?
-Don't be a stranger; contact me.
+My name is Bezalel, sometimes known as truevined.
+I share my thoughts on life through music; other times, I produce beats and instrumentals, graphics and videos.
+Through it all, I pray God is glorified.